systematic-magic/AgingPubMed/editorials_pdf.rst

 1.3.
 Check that title is written in blue and bold font.
 Note: title of editorials is written in smaller font than title of research papers.

 1.4.
 Check that capitalisation of scientific terms is correct.
+We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 1.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.